kiboschool/course-programming-1/src/lessons/organizing_code/utility_functions.md

         avg = division(sum, stdudent_count)
 ```
 ## Simple Use Case
-At this section, we will study a use case where we need to the apply the **Divide & Conquer** strategy in our design.
+At this section, we will study a use case where we need to apply the **Divide & Conquer** strategy in our design.

-Imagine the case that you are asked to design and implement a software program to assist 7th grade students how to calculate area of various shapes.
+Imagine the case that you are asked to design and implement a software program to assist 7th grade students in understanding how to calculate area of various shapes.
 The program starts by asking the user to enter a shape from a list, for example:
 - Rectangle
 - Circle